Modifying Custody And Support Orders In California

-At the Law Office of Susan J. Gurev, APLC, we are committed to providing parents with comprehensive and compassionate legal guidance.
-Not only are we concerned with protecting parental rights, but we also strive to safeguard the well-being of children.
-We recognize that modifications to existing custody and support orders may be required to achieve these goals, especially as circumstances change and time passes.
+At the Law Office of Susan J. Gurev, APLC, attorney Susan Gurev is committed to providing parents with comprehensive and compassionate legal guidance.
+Not only is she concerned with protecting parental rights, but she also strives to safeguard the well-being of children.
+She recognizes that modifications to existing custody and support orders may be required to achieve these goals, especially as circumstances change and time passes.

-From our Tustin office, we serve clients in Orange County and the surrounding areas, including those in Irvine, Anaheim, Los Angeles, San Bernardino and throughout Southern California.
-You can email us online or call us at 657-212-9661.
+From our Tustin office, she serves clients in Orange County and the surrounding areas, including those in Irvine, Anaheim, Los Angeles, San Bernardino and throughout Southern California.
+You can email her online or call at 657-212-9661.

 Child Custody And Child Support Modifications: The Basics